Rock Hill Wrongful Death Lawyer

 Pursuing Damages in Rock Hill Courts

 Wrongful death cases are among the most complex in personal injury law.
 First, it is necessary to select a proper plaintiff, since the decedent cannot press the claim on their own.
 It falls to a surviving person to serve as a plaintiff.
 According to South Carolina Code §15-51-20, only the executor of the decedent’s estate can be a plaintiff in a suit.
 A decedent may name an executor of their estate in a will, or a court may appoint an administrator for the express purpose of pursuing a claim.

 State law also strictly limits the amount of non-economic damages that a plaintiff may claim in certain cases.
 If the death was the result of medical malpractice, the court limits non-economic damages to $350,000.
 This includes mental anguish, loss of companionship, and other suffering endured by surviving family members.
 Courts can also order the payment of punitive damages in cases of extreme recklessness or intentional harm.
 The law limits these damages to $500,000 or three times the amount of compensatory damages, whichever is greater.

 Reach Out to a Rock Hill Wrongful Death Attorney

 A sudden death can be devastating for the surviving family.
 The costs associated with hospital care, a funeral, and even lost income may result in an economic crisis, at a time when family members deserve time to leave.
 If another party is responsible for the death, they may have an obligation to provide compensation.

-However, not every death is another party’s fault.
+However, not every fatality is another party’s fault.
 A Rock Hill wrongful death lawyer could help you to examine the circumstances behind the death to determine the responsible party.
 They could then move to demand full payments in settlement talks and in court.
-Contact Schiller & Hamilton today to learn about recovering wrongful death compensation.
+Contact Schiller & Hamilton today to learn about recovering compensation.